 I found consistency with this airbrush to be pretty difficult.
 I'll be painting with perfect coverage, nice smooth gradients of colour, and then a minute later it's all spotty!
-I've found putting some thinner into the pot first and then the paint, mixing it up and spraying through a bit seems to help with coverage.
-I was also painting at around 15psi which seems to have been too weak, so I'm now using 25psi.

 The airbrush arrived along with airbrush cleaning fluid, an airbrush cleaning station and this airbrush paint station from HobbyZone (my whole desk is covered in their stuff, so I felt confident this thing would be great, and it is!)

 With the airbrush all set up I decided to test out on a Gnarlmaw and base coat it.
 Success!
 Now on to the Great Unclean One.